Our Optometrists Can Detect Eye Diseases

 Cataracts are the leading cause of blindness in the world.
 It occurs when your eye’s clear, crystalline lens becomes rigid and opaque as you age.
 This clouding causes your lens to develop a milky or yellowish color that affects your vision quality.
 In most cases, glasses and contact lenses can provide you with clear vision, but only cataract surgery can remove cataracts from your eyes.

 Don’t let yourself get blindsided by an eye disease.
-Please request an appointment today and get help preserving your eyesight.
+Please book an appointment today and get help preserving your eyesight.